smcclab/nime25/review.md

 # What to do as a NIME reviewer

-You’ll get an email when the reviews have been assigned, and you can submit your reviews any time between then and the review deadline.
+You'll get an email when the reviews have been assigned, and you can submit your reviews any time between then and the review deadline.
 Note that you will start to receive reminders of increasing urgency and frequency in the week before the review deadline.
 To avoid email reminders, submit your reviews early!

 ### Accessing and viewing submissions